 In the June 2019 edition of Francine Beleyi's Meaningful Work/Meaningful Life podcast, Hodan said "If we don't have more storytellers from our communities, especially in the African diaspora communities, who's going to continue the tradition of storytelling?
 Social media has changed the game for how people learn about culture.
 So, if we don't become the creators of our own content, we are going to be at the mercy of other people telling the stories of Africa."

 In a Tweet on July 8, 2019 Hodan stated: "Someone once said, 'Don’t be afraid to start over again.
 This time, you’re not starting from scratch, you’re starting from experience.'

 In a Tweet on July 5, 2019, Hodan wrote: "The most important value I’ve learned being in #Somalia is 'patience.'
 Being patient with my brothers & sisters who have witnessed war and conflict is the least I can do.
 We can never know the damage war has done, but we can be understanding and patient."

 In a Tweet on Jan, 18, 2019, Hodan wrote: "There is a feeling in #Somalia a few understand.
 It's not a perfect place to many, but it is perfect in simplicity.
 After years of chasing the corporate world, bigger houses, latest car & brand name clothes, I found the peace of the ocean.
 Life is chasing peace."

-Watch Hodan's 2017 interview on The Agenda with Steve Paikin (It may take a few moments to load from YouTube).
+Watch the Tribute to Hodan that took place on July 18th in Woodbridge, Ontario.
+(It may take a few moments to load from YouTube).